 Truck Accident Statistics

-Truck accidents account for serious injuries in the lives of thousands of people every year.
-Even more disturbing, truck accidents cause thousands of deaths every year.
-To promote better driving habits on the road, it is important for truck drivers and car drivers to be aware of the statistics behind the occurrence of truck accidents every year.
-Being aware of these statistics can encourage drivers to utilize better practices in driving on the roads and take more precaution in sharing Illinois roads.
+Truck accidents account cause hundreds of thousands life-altering severe injuries on helpless victims every year.
+Even more disturbing, truck accidents claim thousands of deaths annually.
+It is crucial that truck drivers and car drivers remain aware of important safety is on the nation's roads and highways.
+Staying aware of documented accident statistics can encourage drivers to utilize better practices, promote better driving habits and take more precaution in sharing Illinois roads.

 Illinois Motor Vehicle Crash Statistics for 2012